Romantic European Cities

 Traveling to a destination wedding can be costly.
 It’s important to set aside enough money to cover both your wedding event and your travel costs.
 Depending on where you want to go, the cost could range from $10,000 -$30,000+, based on the number of guests, the location, the resort/venue, and all of the ceremony and wedding activities you want to include.

 There are resort locations in Mexico for example, that have packages that include up to 30 people, that range from $4,000 to $5,000 for just the wedding ceremony & reception.
+Cecil Peak Queenstown Elopement Heli Wedding Package is also a popular choice.
 Please keep in mind, that many resorts charge an outside vendor fee for photography and videography for example, if you choose someone that is not one of the location’s preferred vendors.
 The outside vendor fee can range from $300 – $1,800 based on the venue or resort.

 Pro-tip: Consider applying for a cashback credit card to use for your wedding deposit, your group room block deposit, and other associated wedding costs to help you save a little bit of money.
 Look for cards that offer a cashback match, and 0% interest for an extended period of time.
 For example, The Discover it Cash Back card.